February 7 marks National Black HIV/AIDS Awareness Day.

 —In 2009, Black women accounted for 29 percent of the estimated new HIV infections among all adult and adolescent Blacks.
 This number represents a decrease of 21 percent since 2008.
 Eight-seven percent of HIV infections among Black women are from heterosexual sex.
 The estimated rate of new HIV infections for Black women was 20 times as high as the rate for white women, and almost five times as high as that of Latinas.

 These statistics can be daunting.
 And it doesn’t help that there are so many structural issues about this epidemic that we cannot control, such as poverty, mass incarceration and lack of access to health care to name a few.
 But that doesn’t mean that we are powerless against HIV/AIDS.

-Here are are four specific actions that we can do in having a stake in this epidemic:
+This National Black HIV/AIDS Awareness Day let’s keep in the mind the four specific actions that we can do in having a stake in this epidemic:

 —Education: When you know better, you do better.
 So whether it’s truly understanding why you need to use condoms more consistently or debunking myths like “straight men don’t get HIV,” learning more about this disease is the first step.